Collecting Tech Support Logs in Avi Vantage

 Sample tech support log file: debuglogs.20170915-124030.tar.gz The number 20170915 in the log file debuglogs.20170915-124030.tar.gz represents the date of generation of the log files, i.e., 15 Sep 2017.

-The following are the available options that can be used while executing the
+The following are the ten available options that can be used while executing the

 show tech-support command.

-[admin:cntrl]: > show tech-support clustering show system tech clustering debuglogs show system tech support gslb Collect GSLB logs on this site placement show system tech placement portal show system tech portal serviceengine show se tech-support upgrade show system tech upgrade virtualservice show vs tech-support [admin:cnrl]: > show tech-support [admin:cntrl]: >
+[admin:cntrl]: > show tech-support clustering show system tech clustering debuglogs show system tech support gslb Collect GSLB logs on this site metricslogs show system tech metrics pool show system tech pool placement show system tech placement portal show system tech portal serviceengine show se tech-support upgrade show system tech upgrade virtualservice show vs tech-support [admin:cnrl]: >

 Execute the following command to collect tech support logs using REST API.

-Starting with Avi Vantage release 18.2.2, API version 2 (V2) is available for collecting tech support logs.
+Starting with Avi Vantage release 18.2.2, API version 2 (v2 API) is available for collecting tech support logs.

-Tech support V2 API is not blocking in nature.
-The V1 API is synchronous in nature.
-The V1 API blocks the access of the device until the tech-support completes.
-On average, the tech-support collection takes more than five to six minutes.
-This duration is dependent on the number of cluster nodes, number of log files, bandwidth, etc. Because of this duration, the CLI timeout and timeout intervals are increased to capture tech support logs successfully using V1 API.
+Tech support v2 API is not blocking in nature.
+The v1 API is blocking in nature.
+The v1 API blocks the access of the device until the tech support collection completes.
+On average, the tech support collection takes more than five to six minutes.
+This duration is dependent on the number of cluster nodes, number of log files, bandwidth, etc. Because of this duration, the CLI timeout and timeout intervals are increased to capture tech support logs successfully using v1 API.

-V1 APIs are not deprecated.
-You can still use the synchronous API (VI API) in the scripts as required.
+v1 APIs are not deprecated.
+You can still use the blocking API (VI API) in your scripts as required.

 The following are few of the API methods which are used to collect tech support logs:

-- To collect logs tech support logs for specific SE instance.
+- Use the following API call to collect logs tech support logs for a specific SE instance.

-- V2 API for tech support status indicates the status of tech support collection.
-The following API indicates the tech support tarball path and the current status.
+- Use the following API call to check the status of tech support collection.
+The following API indicates the path for tech support tarball (files)and the current status.